tederis/mtasa-detour/README.md

 Make sure that game data files were previously copied into the server\navmesh\ directory.
 This directory must contains three files: cols.col, defs.xml and nodes.xml.

+**NOTE:** The module is memory intensive and your server must have at least 600 MB of free process memory.
+This limitation will be omitted later.

 Description
 ======